Khaled-mohamed-dev/okoul_movie_app/README.md

 # Result

-I managed to achieve the 8th in that challange, and the result is here https://www.okoul.com/challenges/Movie%20App%20🎥
+I managed to achieve the 8th in that challange.